zhendrikse/tdd/README.md

 This means my heroes are [Dave Farley](https://www.davefarley.net/), [Robert C. Martin](http://blog.cleancoder.com/) (aka Uncle Bob), [Martin Fowler](https://martinfowler.com/), [Kent Beck](https://www.kentbeck.com/)... just to name a few.

-I decided to share one of my passions with all of you here: TDD (test driven development)!
+I decided to share one of my passions with all of you here: TDD (test-driven development)!

 ### Contact